jinyic/pbemonitor/README.md

 The bot will send a message when the server goes either live or under maintenance.
 ![Discord Notification](https://i.imgur.com/KLZf071.png)
-When the server goes live, the bot will send a message into the channel.

 To check the current server status, look at the bot's status.
 ![Bot Status](https://i.imgur.com/SFjZxH3.png)